oddbird/advanced-python-preso/slides.rst

    with open('somefile.txt', 'w') as fh:
        fh.write('contents\n')

-The context manager closes the file after the block.

 .. note::

    More concise syntax for resource management / cleanup.

 ----

-:data-emphasize-lines-step: 2,6,7,8,10,11,13
+:data-emphasize-lines-step: 2,6,7,8,10,11,14

 Writing a context manager
 -------------------------

-If ``open()`` weren't already a context manager, we might write one:
+If ``open`` weren't already a context manager, we might write one:

 .. code:: python
    :number-lines: